Hanifa’s First Runway Show Was A Dreamy Ode To The Brand’s 10-Year Journey

 R29Unbothered: What inspired the collection and the overall theme?

-Anifa Mvuemba: “I wanted to honor where we came from, where it all started, to celebrate 10 years of Hanifa.
+Anifa Mvuemba: “I wanted to honour where we came from, where it all started, to celebrate 10 years of Hanifa.
 [I wanted to] celebrate what we’ve accomplished to embrace change.
-I wanted to showcase and highlight details, colors, fabrications, and all the many facets of the Hanifa brand like footwear, outwear, knitwear, etc.”
+I wanted to showcase and highlight details, colours, fabrications, and all the many facets of the Hanifa brand like footwear, outwear, knitwear, etc.”

 Advertisement